rongi/text-view-shadow-dips/README.md

 Allows you to specify a text view's shadowDx/shadowDy/shadowRadius parameters in dips.
-You can't do that with the default Android's `TextView`, which makes using these parameters pretty inconvenient.
+You can't do that with the default Android's `TextView`, which is quite inconvenient.

 Usage
 =====